norbertvannobelen/kube-grpc/README.md

 * Query k8s for pods to connect to by using the dynamic ip addresses assigned in the k8s services;
 * Connect to the full set of available pods.
 If there are multiple pods the connection availability goes up;
 * Cache connections to create connection pool from which connections are handed out;
-* Automatic refresh of connection pool to account for autoscaling environments, pod updates and pod crashes.
+* Automatic refresh of connection pool to account for autoscaling environments, pod updates and pod crashes;
+* Stays connected to pods even when service is removed (Does not reconnect when pods are restarted).

 ## Versioning